SeanKelleyx/CCValidator/README.md

 `luhnCheck()` called on te input for the credit card number.
 Returns true/false if the card number passes the Luhn Algorithm.
 Accepts no options.

+`validCvv()` called on the input for the cvv number.
+Returns true/false if the ccv is valid length.
+Accepts options: cardType or cardInput.

 ### Options ###